Skip to content

 • Non-Critical suppliers require minimal oversight.

 Supplier classification requires appropriate permissions.
-Typically, users with the suppliers.read permission can view supplier details, while classification and editing require elevated access.
+Users with the suppliers.read permission can view supplier details.
+Classification and editing require elevated access.
 Contact your administrator if you cannot access the classification page.